dotnet/android/Documentation/building/configuration.md

     Android NDK and SDK files.
 This value defaults to `$(HOME)\android-toolchain`.

+  * `$(DisableApiCompatibilityCheck)`: disable running the API compatibility check when building Mono.Android if set to `True`.
+The check is performed by default.

   * `$(HostCc)`, `$(HostCxx)`: The C and C++ compilers to use to generate host-native binaries.